Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Discussion

 Although the fluctuators significantly affect the TLS internal loss, they should have limited effect on the frequency shifts \cite{faoro_interacting_2015}.
 The proposed discrete and detuned TLS formalism would not modify the STM frequency shift prediction either, because unlike the Lorentzian response function that governs the internal loss, the response function for frequency shift does not have a resonant shape and is not sensitive to the reduced sampling from the discrete TLS.

 Ever since the importance of TLS interactions in amorphous solids was recognized by Yu and Leggett \cite{YuLeg88_supporting}, there have been numerous experimental works demonstrating evidence of TLS interactions,\cite{gao_semiempirical_2008,Burn14,lis15} and theoretical works treating the interacting TLS beyond STM \cite{coppersmith_frustrated_1991,burin_low_1994,vural_universal_2011}, with a recent example by Burin and Maksymov where they used a similar Master equation formalism \cite{Burin18}.
-However, the spectral diffusion is assumed to follow a Gaussian process, unlike the fluctuators introduced by Faoro and Ioffe \cite{faoro_internal_2012,faoro_interacting_2015}, and the loss is predicted to have a power dependence faster than STM by a logarithmic factor, contrary to our observation.
+However, the fluctuations in the energy levels are averaged over to form the spectral diffusion, unlike the fluctuators introduced by Faoro and Ioffe \cite{faoro_internal_2012,faoro_interacting_2015}, and the loss is predicted to have a power dependence faster than STM by a logarithmic factor, contrary to our observation.

 At higher temperatures (above 150 mK), the quasiparticle effects become important, which corresponds to the upturn in loss in Fig. \ref{fig:f0_Qi}.
-The quasiparticles loss is related to its density $n_{qp}$ as,
+The quasiparticles loss is related to its density $n_\text{qp}$ as,

-where $n_{noneq}$ is the non-equilibrium quasiparticle density.
-Similar to the fit for frequency shift, the model with only $n_{th}$ matches our data with the same set of fitting parameters $\Delta_0=170 \mu eV$ and $\alpha =0.014$.
+where $n_\text{noneq}$ is the non-equilibrium quasiparticle density.
+Similar to the fit for frequency shift, the model with only $n_\text{th}$ matches our data with the same set of fitting parameters $\Delta_0=170\ \mu eV$ and $\alpha =0.014$.

-A calculation of the increased quasiparticle density including both thermal and non-equilibrium quasiparticles at high photon numbers in the half wavelength resonator based on Mattis-Bardeen equations \cite{Mattis-Bardeen_supporting,Turneaure} can be found in Supplementary Material Section V. However, the results lack any strong temperature or power dependence below 100 mK.
+A calculation of the increased quasiparticle density including both thermal and non-equilibrium quasiparticles at high photon numbers in the half wavelength resonator based on Mattis-Bardeen equations \cite{Mattis-Bardeen_supporting,Turneaure} can be found in Supplementary Material Section \ref{nonep_qp_sup}.
+However, the results lack any strong temperature or power dependence below 100 mK.
 Note that this calculation includes the dynamics of the non-equilibrium quasiparticle finite lifetime due to recombination and trapping, with and without photon illumination \cite{Rothwarf,Parker_supporting,Guruswamy,Grunhaupt}.
-(Refer to Fig. S5 in the Supplementary Material).